Elsa M. Garmire: Career and Research

 Garmire spent her early career at California Institute of Technology as a senior research fellow.
-Following a couple of years in industry, Garmire joined the University of Southern California where she became William Hogue Professor of Electrical Engineering, Professor of Physics, and Director of the Center for Laser Studies.
+Following a couple of years in industry, Garmire joined the University of Southern California where she became William Hogue Professor of Electrical Engineering, professor of physics, and director of the Center for Laser Studies.
 In 1995, after 20 years at USC, Garmire moved to Dartmouth College where she served as dean of the Thayer School of Engineering.
-She was the first female dean the Thayer School of Engineering.
+She was the first female dean, the Thayer School of Engineering.
 However, Garmire served as dean for only two years before returning to a faculty member position, as she preferred to stay in research.

 Author of over 250 journal papers and holder of nine patents, she has been on the editorial board of five technical journals.
 She is a member of the National Academy of Engineering and the American Academy of Arts and Sciences, a fellow of the Institute of Electrical and Electronics Engineers, a fellow of the American Physical Society, and a fellow of the Optical Society of America; she has served on the boards of three other professional societies.
-In 1994 she received the Society of Women Engineers Achievement Award.
+In 1994, she received the Society of Women Engineers Achievement Award.
 She has been a Fulbright senior lecturer and a visiting faculty member in Japan, Australia, Germany, and China.
 She has been chair of the NSF Advisory Committee on Engineering Technology and served on the NSF Advisory Committee on Engineering and the Air Force Science Advisory Board.

-Professor Garmire was elected to the National Academy of Engineering in 1989 for contributions to nonlinear optics and optoelectronics and for leadership in education.
+Garmire was elected to the National Academy of Engineering in 1989 for contributions to nonlinear optics and optoelectronics and for leadership in education.